This section examines the truth about vaccines, their safety and reliability.

 The rising incidence or frequency of diagnosis of autism has now levelled off.
 Most experts attribute most of the rise in diagnosis in the 1980s to greater awareness of autism and greater willingness to make the diagnosis.

-It would have been helpful to have had a personal vote of confidence in the MMR vaccine from the Prime Minister and his family.
-Instead, many people assumed that they had rejected it.
+A personal vote of confidence in the MMR vaccine from the Prime Minister and his wife would have been helpful.
+Instead, many people assumed (wrongly) that they had rejected it.

 The BBC and ITV must also bear responsibility for insisting on still calling it “the controversial MMR vaccine” long after any controversy had been settled.
 A typical scenario would be that a distraught mother would say that all she knew was that her child was fine until he had the vaccine and then he started to develop the disease.
 This is not evidence that the vaccine caused the disease.
 This was followed by a public health doctor who would say that as far as he could ascertain on the available evidence there was no link between the vaccine and autism.
 This may be scientifically correct but a far more robust statement was required to convince the public over the heart-rending story.

 Another suggestion is that children should obtain their immunity naturally by getting the disease rather than being immunised.
-This ignores the severity of the disease, the safety or the vaccine and the benefits of herd immunity.
+This ignores the severity of the disease, the safety of the vaccine and the benefits of herd immunity.
 There was a time when the commonest cause of death in children who were in remission from leukaemia was measles infection.
 Nowadays they are given the MMR vaccine without apparent problem.
 It is the old story that “natural”, whatever that means, is good.
 It is more natural to die of a serious disease than to have it treated.
-Should we have relied on “natural immunity” to smallpox?
+Should we have relied on “natural immunity” to smallpox, polio and diptheria?

 - My child is a girl and mumps is only a problem for boys.
 Mumps is an unpleasant illness and the most fearful complication is not orchitis (inflammation of the testes that may lead to infertility) but encephalitis (inflammation of the brain) that affects both sexes equally.